habedi/hsdlib/README.md

 ### Compatibility

 Hsdlib is compatible with C11 standard and later.
-It was built and tested on Linux, macOS, and Windows for AMD64 and ARM64 CPUs.
+It was built and tested on Linux, macOS, and Windows for CPUs with AMD64 and AArch64 architectures.
-GCC (12.4 and 13.3) was used for building the library, but other compilers like Clang should work as well.
+GCC (12.4 and newer) was used for building the library, but other compilers like Clang should work as well.

 ---